Jyothsnadatla/CloudFacts/Control Statements new.rst

 Apex
 ^^^^^

-The structure of :code:`Do..While` loop in Apex is :
+The structure of :code:`do..while` loop in Apex is :

 .. code-block:: java